Kloshar123/grades-diary/README.md

-# grades-diary
+# Grades Diary
-Diary for calculating grades
+Diary for calculating your school grades